Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

 - `Boot menu enabled` - enables/disables ability to enter boot manager menu.
   Enabled by default.
 Can be disabled, to prevent from booting from non-default boot media.
 - `Early boot DMA Protection` - Enables IOMMU DMA protection early during POST.
   DMA protection is a feature that utilizes the IOMMU early in the boot process to prevent rogue DMA-capable devices such as PCIe add-in cards, USB4/thunderbolt devices from access to memory.
 This prevents a class of DMA attacks that allow for exfiltration of secrets and installation of malware early in the boot process.
 - `Keep IOMMU enabled when transfer control to OS` - (only available when `Early boot DMA Protection` is selected) Keeps IOMMU DMA protection enabled during ExitBootServices when control is passed to the OS.
 If unsure or see any problems with DMA/IOMMU during OS boot, keep it disabled.
   NOTE: Windows may not boot if the option is enabled.
+- `Enter Firmware Update Mode` - when selected, causes the platform to reset and disable all firmware protections, including UEFI Secure Boot, for the duration of one boot.
+The goal of the option is to simplify the update process for the end user.
+Unsetting multiple security options and then setting them back can be tiresome.

 ## Networking Options